Bailador/perl6-Bailador-Template-Mojo-Extended/README.md

 parameter to `template` Bailador sub or by using `%% layout:` at the start of the template.

+Inside your layout, `$s<content>` variable contains the content of the template you're trying to render.

 If unspecified, layout defaults to `views/default.tt`

 ## Stash Variables